primeqa/primeqa/examples/boolqa/README.md

 - Finally we integrate these models into the configuration file so that the `do_boolean` option in `run_mrc.py` can use them.

 ### Adapting the MRC component
-We use as a starting point an MRC model trained on NQ, TyDi, and SQuad.
+We use as a starting point an MRC model trained on NQ, TyDiQA, and SQuAD.
 Support for training this model is coming soon.
-We then do 1 additional epoch of training with TyDi.
-Since Tydi does not provide minimal answer begin and ends for boolean questions, we use a custom preprocessor that maps the passage answer begin and ends as the reference for training examples.
+We then do 1 additional epoch of training with TyDiQA.
+Since TyDiQA does not provide minimal answer begin and ends for boolean questions, we use a custom preprocessor that maps the passage answer begin and ends as the reference for training examples.
 We will not need this preprocessor at inference time.
 ```
 epochs=1